dataanalysit26/da-End-to-End-Data-Analysis-Visualization/data/README.md

 Due to the large dataset size, this calculation was performed **once**, and results were pasted as **static values** to improve performance.

-> **Special Note:**
-> In similar datasets, discounted purchases (e.g., buying 10 items but being charged for 8) may create discrepancies during return transactions.
-Such scenarios require additional validation when performing revenue calculations.

 ### 3. Invalid Data Filtering

 Transactions were filtered using **regex conditions** applied within QUERY operations.